- Statistics are used to help doctors understand who is at risk for cancer.

 Calculating how many people have or have had cancer

 Prevalence is used to describe the number of people in a specific population that have a certain type of cancer at a specific point in time.
-While incidence describes the estimated number of new cases of a cancer, prevalence can describe all cases, including newly diagnosed and people who are being treated or who have been treated for cancer in the past.
+While incidence describes the estimated number of people newly diagnosed with cancer, prevalence can describe all people with cancer, including newly diagnosed and people who are being treated or who have been treated for cancer in the past.
 Prevalence can be expressed in terms of an absolute number or as a percentage.

-Prevalence rates express the number of cases of cancer per 100,000 people.
+Prevalence rates express the number of people with cancer per 100,000 people.

-Example: The estimated prevalence rate for ovarian cancer in the United States in 2009 was 117.
+Example: The estimated prevalence rate for ovarian cancer in the United States in 2012 was about 117.
 This means, in 2009, almost 117 out of every 100,000 women were living with or had a history of ovarian cancer.

 Like incidence, prevalence can also be used for large populations, specific population groups, several cancers combined, specific types of cancer, specific stages of a type of cancer, or cancer risk factors.